KenPainter/GenLogic/docs/schema-syntax/04-parent-to-child.md

 # Moving Values from Parent to Child

-Columns can automatically copy values from a parent table using SNAPSHOT or FOLLOW automation.
+Columns can automatically copy values from a parent table using SNAPSHOT or SYNC automation.

 ## Basic Structure